wduquette/joe/mdbook/src/statements.md

 }
 ```

-- The switch value and the case values can be any Joe values or
+- The switch value and the case values can be any Joe value *or
-  expressions.
+  expression*.
 - There must be at least one `case` clause.
 - Each `case` can have one or more values to match.
 - Each case's body can be a single statement or a block.